Board of Directors

 Kay Gabriel is the author of Kissing Other People or the House of Fame (Rosa Press, 2021) and A Queen in Bucks County (Nightboat, 2022).
 With Andrea Abi-Karam, she co-edited We Want it All: An Anthology of Radical Trans Poetics.

-As Media and Publications coordinator, Kay oversees publication of the Poetry Project Newsletter, The Recluse and the Project's other publications, and helps people engage with the Project's archival materials and recordings.
+As Editorial Director, Kay oversees publication of the Poetry Project Newsletter, The Recluse and the Project's other publications, and helps people engage with the Project's archival materials and recordings.

 Laura Henriksen’s first book, Laura’s Desires, is forthcoming from Nightboat.
 She is the author of several chapbooks, and her writing can be found in The Brooklyn Rail, P-Queue, Foundry, Shit Wonder, and other places.
 She received her BFA in poetry from Pratt, and her Masters in American Studies and Gender Studies at CUNY Graduate Center.